 Contact surfaces of varying quality are shown in the picture below.
 This PCB was rejected on a purely visual basis, S61 was extremely creased.
 For some reason 15% of the batch had S41/42 impacted in exactly the same way, indicating something common in the manufacturing process.
 All visual and electrical test data is fed back to the manufacturer and updates to build instructions are made.
 This is why this project has been long in development, electrically, the PCB is very simple but the processes of manufacture have to be trialled and worked out as well as address any training needs.

-On this rejected PCB, we added further damage in different ways to try and spoil the performance.
+The picture below shows a rejected PCB that we would never supply.
+We added further damage in different ways to try and spoil the performance.
 Even with this level of damage, they work perfectly.
 Using this in a test instrument, gives confidence in the design.

 We try our best to prevent cosmetic defects during manufacture, but if users accidentally damage the flexible circuit, they can be recovered by careful manipulation, silver paint contact coating or just left alone.
 Contact us with photographs, for advice should it be accidentally folded.
 There are techniques using a little heat to recover them.

-We have successfully trialed damaged and worn contacts with a great deal of success.
+We have successfully trialed damaged and contaminated contacts with a great deal of success once they have been thoroughly cleaned.

 It is important to try and not damage too many fixing pillars when removing, they help keep the flexible circuit flat and prevent dust from entering the contact area.

-Check out the technique in the Roland JD-800 Keyboard PCB Installation page as shown in the picture below.
+Check out the technique in the Roland Keyboard Assembly Guide as shown in the picture below.

 Finally, check out our favourite cleaning method for rubber contacts in picture below.
 Fresh brush head, on a Sonicare toothbrush under running water.
 We have had a lot of success with this method.
-It removes dust and human debris very well.
-They can be finished off with some IPA on the contacts but we didn’t need to on instruments we evaluated.
+It completely removes dust and human debris very well.
+If contaminated with oil/silicone grease, they can be finished off with some IPA on the contacts but we didn’t need to on instruments we evaluated.

 Copyright © 2021 Super Synth Projects, Guy Wilkinson